rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-11-team-fedex++-signing-off.md

             - [_Roger Federer_](https://twitter.com/rogerfederer "Roger Federer")

 ![Team-Fedex++](/img/blog/2016/TeamFedex++intro.jpg)
-*image taken with proper permissions*
+*image taken by Sahar's Mom when we were working on the project together*

 As appropriately quoted by Federer, when you start with something really good, it becomes so close to your heart that you don’t want to let it go.
 So is our connection with the RGSoC program and the community.
 It’s been 4 months since we became a part of it and it seems this journey had just begun a while ago.